zupo/peps/pep-0xxx.rst

         buffer-only I/O is used.
 This error signals that the requested operation cannot complete until more data is read from the network, or until more data is available in the input buffer.
         """

+    class RaggedEOF(TLSError):
+        """
+        A special signaling exception used when a TLS connection has been closed gracelessly: that is, when a TLS CloseNotify was not received from the peer before the underlying TCP socket reached EOF.
+This is a so-called "ragged EOF".

+        This exception is not guaranteed to be raised in the face of a ragged
+        EOF: some implementations may not be able to detect or report the ragged EOF.

+        This exception is not always a problem.
+Ragged EOFs are a concern only when protocols are vulnerable to length truncation attacks.
+Any protocol that can detect length truncation attacks at the application layer (e.g. HTTP/1.1 and HTTP/2) is not vulnerable to this kind of attack and so can ignore this exception.
+        """